During first 18 months of its operations, FREE has initiated 7 research projects:

 2 more papers have been submitted to CLSR and are awaiting final acceptance.

 From October 2016 FREE has been selected as a leading partner in a project titled “Code to the Future” concerning teaching kids and teachers how to program using visual programming tools, such as Scratch and how to build robots using Lego.
-Partners include Girls Code Fun Foundation and commercial entities, namely: Robocamp i MobileMS.
+Partners include Girls Code Fun Foundation and commercial entities, namely: Robocamp i Szkoła Alfa and Omega.
 Together, we prepared a detailed proposal how to prepare teachers for challenges associated with teaching programming.
+In 2018 we were teaching programming skills in 10 NUTs in Poland.

 We also took part in 2016 Online Educa Berlin conference, where we presented outcomes of a research titles “Legal uncertainty in elearning environments“).
 Furthermore, we also consulted Polish Ministry of Digitisation (Ministerstwo Cyfryzacji) with respect to desired regulatory model concerning the consent for profiling of a child in cyberspace (in connection with a new EU General Data Protection Regulation).